mrichtsfeld/forms-bridge/README.md

 your submission as string.
 When data comes as string, Forms Bridge skips the encoding step and sets the unmodified payload as the body of the request.

-## Form Hooks

-Forms Bridge use form hooks to link your form submissions to your backends.
-There are two types of form hooks:

-1. `REST hooks`: Form submissions will be sent to the backend as HTTP REST requests.
-You can select which HTTP method to use and a backend configuration to build the request.
-2. `JSON-RPC hooks`: Form submissions will be sent to the backend as JSON-RPC calls.
-To allow this kind of communication, Forms Bridge needs to establish a session with the backend and use some credentials: The target database, the username, the password, and the target model.
-Data will be sent as POST requests encoded as JSON data.

-> 🚩 For REST HTTP methods GET and DELETE, the request has no body and your data will be sent
+> 🚩 For HTTP methods GET and DELETE, the request has no body and your data will be sent as URL
-> as URL query params.
+> query params.

 ## Attachments